The Johnny Isakson and David P. Roe, M.D. Veterans Health Care and Benefits Improvement

 This scholarship is for current and prospective ROTC program students, Active-duty military personnel with plans to attend college, honorably discharged veterans of the US military, and sons and daughters of veterans or active-duty military members.

-Deferrals: The College at Brockport will allow you to defer all or part of your semester bill if you are receiving monthly checks.
+Deferrals: The College will allow you to defer all or part of your semester bill if you are receiving monthly checks.
 If interested, please contact the Veterans Affairs Office.

-Tutoring: Free tutoring for all students is available through the Student Learning Center.
+Tutoring: Free tutoring for all students is available through the Academic Success Center.
 The VA may also pay for individual tutoring if a veteran would benefit by this.

-VA Work-Study: If interested, please see the coordinator of veterans affairs at The College at Brockport.
+Veterans Affairs Work-Study: If interested, please see the coordinator of veterans affairs at the College.

-Students Returning to The College at Brockport: Students who have left The College at Brockport or who have deferred admission due to active military service and wish to return to the college should notify the Veterans Affairs Office.
-Additional information is available here.
+Students Returning to the College : Students who have left the College or who have deferred admission due to active military service and wish to return to the college should notify the Veterans Affairs Office.

-If you are interested in putting your military experience to work, gaining academic credit, have your tuition and fees paid, earn a $300 - $500 per monthly stipend and a commission upon graduation, contact Lt.Col.
-Dan Fletcher at (585) 395-5349.
+If you are interested in putting your military experience to work, gaining academic credit, have your tuition and fees paid, earn a $300 - $500 per monthly stipend and a commission upon graduation, contact Lieutenant Colonel Dan Fletcher at (585) 395-5349.

-Air Force ROTC: You can attend The College at Brockport and participate in AFROTC through the Rochester Institute of Technology.
+Air Force ROTC: You can attend the College and participate in AFROTC through the Rochester Institute of Technology.